 Let me put it in to context.
 Five years ago I booked a one-way flight from Melbourne to London.
 I went there to start a shoe business and to work in the fashion industry.
 I landed amazing jobs with the Headquarters of Burberry, Harrods and REISS.
 I ensured that I got different jobs to gain experience for my shoe business.
 After I gathered enough experience, I ventured to do the shoe business alongside my own sales and business consultancy.
 I worked hard to make these things a success, but then came “my quarter life crisis”.
 I started to question everything, I felt like my life had no meaning, so I started searching.

-After a series of events, one of which I ended up in a violent marriage, along with my husband’s comments pertaining to something along the lines of, “I have the power to screw up your Green Card”, I escaped to a domestic violence shelter.
+After a series of events, one of which I ended up in a violent marriage, along with my husband’s comments pertaining to something along the lines of, “I have the power to screw up your Green Card”, I escaped to a shelter for intimate partner abuse survivors.
 It was only then that I realized I had been a victim of violence my whole life.
 My father had been cruel and violent towards me my whole childhood and adolescence.
 It was at the shelter, with nothing, no visa, nowhere to live and very little money that I had to try and find all the solutions to my problems.
 It was there that I gained insight in to what it was like for a woman trying to get away from a violent partner.
 I quickly found out that essentially, without children, there were very few long-term housing resources available to me.

 The only thing that kept me going through that very difficult period of my life was that I was going to do something about this.
 Women without children should be represented and I was going to be the one to bring it in to fruition.
 That is what I am doing now and I do notice that I feel extremely vulnerable asking for donations, putting our organization out there and sharing my story.
 At the same time, I think to myself who better to do it than me?
 I have so much insight and I have been through it all, so I can use that to help other women and create a community of survivors who were able to get their lives back.